realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Pipelines: The specific steps that need to run to obtain the desired result

 Pull request: A procedure where new code is examined before it is merged to create a branch or master branch

+Squash commits: The decision add commit messages together and an editor opens to make any necessary changes